 6+ months: Longer time periods may require a more complete training level reset to a timescale dependent on the runner’s previous development experience, but the critical points remain the maintenance of pre-break body weight and aerobic fitness using cross training followed by a focus on strengthening weight bearing muscles first through walking and then easy running before normal training recommences.

-Years & decades: The comeback of older former athletes is particularly challenging and all the points raised above become even more important.
-So many former runners are keen to return quickly to their old pace and volume and most suffer multiple over-use injuries before their body has adapted again.
+Years & decades: The return of older former athletes to high levels of training and competitive racing is particularly challenging and all the points raised above become even more important.
+Many returning runners are desperate to return quickly to their old pace and volume and most suffer multiple over-use injuries before their body has adapted again.
 Put a rucksack on your back with 10kgs in it when you are young and fit and see much you can do before injuring yourself, let alone when you have not done anything for many years and are carrying that much or more extra mass under your skin!

 A lot depends on the amount of physical activity (if not running) that has been maintained in the intervening years but again it makes sense to focus on low intensity aerobic cross training combined with a reduction in body weight by calorie control if needed initially, and then by increasing time on feet with walking to build weight bearing strength and endurance, before returning to easy running and finally more seriously intensive and extensive running and strength training after that.